IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

 ### Join channel
 Great so you created a channel.
-The next task is to join it.
+The next task is to join your peers to the channel.
-Pass the genesis block - `mychannel.block` - to the ordering service and join the peers to your channel:
+Send the genesis block with the command:
 ```bash
 node test/integration/e2e/join-channel.js
 ```